 From the time a medicinal product is patented until it becomes available to patients, an average of 12 years elapses.
-This period is necessary for pre-clinical testing and the official marketing authorisation process.
-Thus, on average, the actual effective life of a patent is less than 8 years.
+This period is necessary for pre-clinical testing and the official marketing authorisation process (see chapter 4.2).
+Thus, on average, the actual effective life of a patent is only about 8 years.